Tucson, AZ Car Shipping: 2026 Costs & Routes

 How Auto Transport Works

-A few practical tips: for high‑end or classic cars, request an enclosed trailer for added protection.
-Remove all personal items and ensure the car rolls freely on its own wheels.
-Keep about a quarter tank of gas so the carrier can move the vehicle onto the trailer without issue.
+Things to know about the transport process: for high‑end cars, request an enclosed trailer for extra protection; remove all personal items and clear the interior; the car must be able to roll onto the trailer; and keep about a quarter tank of fuel so the carrier can move the vehicle onto the truck.